Can I create restore point in Windows Server 2008 (R2)

 Step 2.
 Click where the arrow point and choose the desired destination path to save the server 2008(R2) image backup.

 Step 3.
 Click “Options” and “Schedule” to customize the backup task.
 Click “Scheme” to delete old image automatically.
 Then, confirm all options you choose and click "Start Backup".

 You can comment, enable email notification and encryption for backup, set compression level, create pre/post-command etc.

-This feature can greatly reduce the risk of insufficient disk space and always keep the latest backups by its 5 differential backup scheme, namely, Full Backup Scheme, Differential Backup Scheme, Incremental Backup Scheme, Space Management Scheme, Other Backup Scheme.
+- Automatic Backup Cleanup: This feature can greatly reduce the risk of insufficient disk space and always keep the latest backups by its 3 cleanup method, namely, By quality, By time, By daily/weekly/monthly.

 • All the success backup task will be listed under the Home tab.
 If you want to make changes to a task, please select it in the Home tab and then choose corresponding options.